juno-fx/Helios/README.md

 COPY ./my-custom-service.sh /etc/helios/services.d/my-custom-service.sh
 ```

-#### Building Helios

-You can add your service to the `common/root/etc/helios/services.d` directory to have it included in the final image.
-You
-can also add your custom init script to the `common/root/etc/helios/init.d` directory to have it included in the final image.

 #### Mounting

 Finally, you can dynamically mount the scripts via docker or kubernetes mounts by just mapping the sciripts to the
 `/etc/helios/init.d` or `/etc/helios/services.d` directories.
 This allows you to have custom scripts and services without
 the need to rebuild the image.
 This is useful for testing and development purposes.